jumphone/Delia/README.md

 COMBAT: use ComBat to do batch-effect correction (default is TRUE)

 #### Result:

-mydelia$out: sum is normalized to 1 (proportion matrix); colname is query name, rowname is cell type

-mydelia$coef: sum is not normalized (coefficient matrix); colname is query name, rowname is cell type

 If cell types in the query and reference are well matched, please use "mydelia$out"

+Sum is normalized to 1 (proportion matrix); colname is query name, rowname is cell type

+    mydelia$out

 If you're not clear about the cell types in your query data, please use "mydelia$coef"

+Sum is not normalized (coefficient matrix); colname is query name, rowname is cell type

+    mydelia$coef